saiful-repository/Hangfire-Sample/README.md

 ## Hangfire dashboard, which can be accessed at: http://localhost:5012/hangfire
 ![My Screenshot](Hangfire/Screenshot/Hangfire_Dashboard.jpg)

-## API response log in the Serilog file.
+## API response is logged in the Serilog file every minute.
 ![My Screenshot](Hangfire/Screenshot/Api_Call_Log.jpg)